tmr08c/tmr08c.github.io/content/blog/ecto-explain/index.md

 ]
 ```

-The [caveats of `EXPLAIN` aside](/2021/09/intro-to-postgres-explain/#caveats), I have found this workflow useful when tuning a query.
-I can continue to confirm the results of my query are correct while printing out the query plan along the way.
+The [caveats of `EXPLAIN` aside](/2021/09/intro-to-postgres-explain/#caveats), I have this to be a helpful tool when tuning a query.
+Thanks to the `tap` function, I can continue to confirm the results of my query are correct while printing out the query plan along the way.